"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 His mother opened a corner shop and became so consumed by the work that she "stopped coming home."
 She sometimes slept on bags of rice in the back room to protect against break-ins.
 His father spent five days a week working in London, returning only on weekends.

-For a young Bartlett, the youngest of four alongside siblings Mandi, Jason, and Kevin, this created two lessons.
+For young Bartlett, the youngest of four, this created two lessons.
 Self-reliance is mandatory.
 Work and worth are the same thing.

 "I grew up in a home with a lot of love, but I remember feeling very different," Bartlett has said.
 "I was one of the only Black people in an all-white, middle-class area of Plymouth.
 We didn't have a huge amount of money, didn't have fancy things like holidays."

-The childhood details revealed during his ADHD diagnosis paint an even starker picture: he grew up around rats and mould.
-He never invited friends to his house.
-They didn't have birthdays or Christmases.
+The childhood details revealed during his ADHD diagnosis paint an even starker picture: rats and mould in the house.
+He never invited friends over.
+No birthdays.
+No Christmases.

 By 14, he was selling items online.
 Not because entrepreneurship called to him, but because he was insecure about not having what his friends had.
 The drive wasn't toward something.
 It was away from shame.